Australian Clinical Labs / Medlab Breach 2022:

 Sources

-- MinterEllison: "Australian Clinical Labs to pay penalties for data breach" (OAIC enforcement case analysis)
+- MinterEllison: "Australian Clinical Labs to pay penalties for data breach" (case analysis)

 - Australian Clinical Labs